 The role was filled within four weeks.

-That is what can happen when the offer is strong and clear from the beginning.
+That is what can happen when the base salary and offer are strong and clear from the beginning.

 Case study: Texas Office Associate